earthly/website/blog/_posts/2022-12-15-cmake-vs-make-diff.md

  - Make
  - Compilation
  - Dependency-Management
-excerpt: "Learn the key differences between CMake and Make, two popular tools used in the software build process.
-Discover how CMake offers cross-platform capabilities, better dependency handling, and a user-friendly GUI, making it a valuable choice for developers."
+excerpt: Learn the key differences between CMake and Make, two popular build automation tools.
+Discover how CMake's cross-platform capabilities, GUI, and better dependency handling make it a preferred choice for software development.
 ---

 Creating software isn't only about writing code; you need to build all the source code to get a usable software artifact.
 This build process can be done manually, but it can become difficult as you start working on larger projects.
 This is where tools like [CMake](https://cmake.org/) and [Make](https://www.make.com/en) can help you automate the process.
 Both of these tools allow you to go from source code to executables.